What is a document management system?

 What is a document management system (DMS)?
-Simply stated, it is an automated way of organizing, securing, capturing, digitizing, and tagging your business files.
+Simply stated, it is an automated way of organizing, securing, capturing, digitizing, tagging, approving, and completing tasks with your business files.
 Although most document management systems store data in the cloud, it is much more than just cloud storage.
-Because advanced DMS, like eFileCabinet, handles the large amounts of paper flowing into your business, you can spend time on the work that you love.
-For example, someone with a large filing cabinet of papers can set up templates for the types of documents they’re handling, quickly scan the documents with intelligent scanning technology.
-Each document will be recognized, sent to the appropriate location, and a customized workflow can be triggered automatically.
+Because advanced DMS, like eFileCabinet, handles the large amounts of paper flowing into your business for you, you can spend time on the work that you love.
+For example, someone with a large filing cabinet of papers can set up automation for the types of documents they’re handling.
+Using intelligent scanning technology, Zonal OCR, each separate type of document can be recognized, sent to the appropriate location, and a customized workflow can be triggered automatically.

 Now that you know what it is, we will discuss DMS in terms of the benefits reported by our customers at our Edge User Conferences and within our customer success stories—terms which everyone can understand.
 These benefits are just some of the reasons organizations are going paperless through document management solutions at unprecedented rates.